sidlau/ExerciseHelper/README.md

 3. cd into ExerciseHelper directory
 4. Run flutter install

-Don't think the app works on iPhones right now.
-I'm working on it~
+The app only works on Android phones right now.
+Yell at me and I might make it work for iPhones.

 ## Using the App